MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialogs-adaptive.md

 To use dialogs, install the **Microsoft.Bot.Builder.Dialogs.Adaptive** NuGet package.

 The bot interacts with the user via the `RootDialog`.
 When the bot's `RootDialog` is created, the `AdaptiveDialog` is set as the main dialog.
-The bot then uses the `DialogManager.OnTurnAync` to run the dialog.
+The bot then uses the `DialogManager.OnTurnAsync` to run the dialog.

 ![Root dialog](media/bot-builder-root-dialog-adaptive.png)